The Moon (Chandra): Sovereign of the Mind, Keeper of the Tides

 Symbolism & Mythic Archetypes

 Chandra holds royal status in the celestial cabinet—a sovereign of the inner realm, the Queen or King of the night sky.
 This royal dignity connects to the Moon’s role as face and countenance in human experience; just as a monarch represents their kingdom, the face represents the self.
+In every chart, the Moon reveals how we present ourselves emotionally, how we appear to those closest to us, and what expressions naturally flow across our features.

 The Moon’s deity Varuna rules over waters both cosmic and terrestrial—the primordial ocean, rainfall, rivers, and the unseen waters within all living beings.
 Through Varuna, Chandra connects to ancient themes of cosmic order, oaths, and the mysteries of the night.
 The association with milky trees (rubber-yielding plants) extends this symbolism: like the Moon’s soft white light, these trees exude a nourishing, protective substance.
+Varuna was also the guardian of rita—cosmic truth and moral order—connecting the Moon to the deeper currents of conscience and natural law that flow beneath surface appearances.

 As mother-karaka, Chandra embodies the maternal principle—nurturing, protective, instinctive, and unconditionally present.
 The rainy season (Varsha) further emphasizes themes of fertility, growth, and the waters of life descending from heaven to earth.
+In Hindu culture, the Moon is so intimately connected with the mother that traditional birthday celebrations follow the lunar calendar, honoring the Moon’s position at birth rather than the solar date.
+This maternal symbolism extends beyond biological motherhood to encompass all forms of emotional nourishment and the instinctive wisdom that cares without calculation.

 Significations (Karakatvas)